gear-tech/gear/README.md

 [l2]: https://github.com/gear-tech/gear/blob/master/LICENSE
 </div>

-<p align="center">Hit the <a href="https://github.com/gear-tech/gear">:star:</a> button to keep up with our daily progress!</p>
+<p align="center">Hit the <a href="https://github.com/gear-tech/gear">:star:</a> button to keep up with daily protocol's development progress!</p>

 # Getting Started

-1. :open_hands: The easiest way to get started with Gear is by using the demo environment at [https://idea.gear-tech.io](https://idea.gear-tech.io).
+1. :open_hands: The easiest way to get started with Gear Protocol is by using the demo environment at [https://idea.gear-tech.io](https://idea.gear-tech.io).

-2. :wrench: Follow the instructions from ["Getting started in 5 minutes"](https://wiki.gear-tech.io/docs/getting-started-in-5-minutes/) to compile the Rust test smart contract to Wasm. :running: Upload and run smart contract in Vara Network Testnet via [Gear Idea](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara-network.io), send a message to a program, check how it is going.
+2. :wrench: Follow the instructions from ["Getting started in 5 minutes"](https://wiki.gear-tech.io/docs/getting-started-in-5-minutes/) to compile the Rust test program to Wasm. :running: Upload and run the program on the Vara Network Testnet via [Gear Idea](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara-network.io), send a message to a program, check how it is going.

-3. :scroll: Write your own smart contract or choose one from the available comprehensive [examples](https://github.com/gear-foundation/dapps) for a convenient and swift onboarding process.
+3. :scroll: Write your own program or use one from the comprehensive [examples library](https://github.com/gear-foundation/dapps) as a basis for a convenient and swift onboarding process.

 4. :computer: Download and run your Gear node locally or create your own multi-node local testnet.

-5. :dolphin: Deep dive to the [Smart Contracts section](https://wiki.gear-tech.io/docs/developing-contracts/introduction) of the Gear Wiki for more details about how to implement and run your dApp in Gear.
+5. :dolphin: Deep dive to the [Examples section](https://wiki.gear-tech.io/docs/developing-contracts/introduction) of the Gear Wiki for more details about how to implement and run your dApp with Gear.

 ## Run Gear Node